 Joining a society couldn’t be easier.
 Memberships can be purchased on the society’s page on the NUSU website.

-If you want to check out the societies before you purchase your membership, you can keep an eye out for taster sessions, or attend our Clubs and Societies Fair.
-Held twice a year at the start of Terms 1 and 2, this is your chance to explore all 240+ societies and sports clubs that NUSU runs.
+If you want to check out the societies before you purchase your membership, you can keep an eye out for taster sessions.

 Membership fees help pay for the running of the society.
 Membership costs are generally low but will vary.
 You may also have to pay an additional fee to take part in some society-organised activity.

-To make sure everyone has the chance to join in, NUSU offers participation bursaries.
+To make sure everyone has the chance to join in, NUSU has an Activities Access Fund.
 If you’re eligible, you could get funding to help cover the cost of taking part.

-Currently, students can also enjoy a 6-week free trial membership of any society that’s relevant to their course – such as the Business Society, Pharmacy Society or Biology Society.
-Not only is this a great way to see if joining up is for you, but it’s also a chance to meet fellow students on your degree programme, helping you settle in and feel like you belong.
+Students can also enjoy a 4-week free trial membership of any society that’s relevant to their course – such as the Business Society, Marine Science Society, and Pharmacy Society to name just a few.
+Not only is this a great way to see if joining up is for you, but it’s also a chance to meet fellow students on your course, helping you settle in and feel like you belong.

-If you don’t want to sign up to a society, you can still take part in hundreds of free or discounted activities, taster sessions, and trips through NUSU’s Give It A Go programme.
+If you don’t want to sign up to a society, you can still take part in free or discounted activities, taster sessions, and trips through NUSU’s Give It A Go programme.

-Running throughout the year and bookable online, you can take your pick of the activities you’d like to try – whether that’s jewellery making, a pickleball taster session, or a trip to the theatre.
+Running throughout the year and bookable online, you can take your pick of the activities you’d like to try – whether that’s bath bomb making, an ice hockey taster session, or trips to the Scottish capital of Edinburgh or the historic city of York in North Yorkshire.

 Like the societies, GIAG events are designed for you to have fun, meet new people and make the most of your experience with us.